-There are many professional specialists whose work tasks play an important role in the health, well-being, and beauty of the landscapes we enjoy.
-For example, the work of an agronomist is more closely related to what he does underground, with soils and soil science, while an arborist works above ground, specializing in planting and maintaining trees.
-There are professionals who spend most of their days outdoors and those who like to spend time indoors, on the phone, on a computer, or in a science laboratory.
+Agronomists are more focused on what goes on underground, with soils and soil science, while arborists specialize in planting and maintaining trees.
+There are professionals who spend most of their days outdoors and those who prefer to stay indoors, on the phone, on a computer, or in a science laboratory.
 There are those who work in the field and those who supply products and equipment essential to creating and maintaining landscapes.

-Nowadays, landscaping refers to the planning, design, and construction of gardens that enhance the appearance and create a usable space for outdoor activities around a house.
+Nowadays landscaping refers to the planning, design, and construction of gardens that enhance the appearance and create a usable space for outdoor activities around a house.
 Sculpting the terrain to improve usability (patio, walkways, ponds, water fountains) are also examples of landscaping being used.
-A landscape designer position is usually under the direction of Professional Land Managers and completes a variety of tasks to achieve a functional and enjoyable outdoor area.